Teacher Salary, Career and Benefits Guide

 • Adult and continuing education teachers

-Some teachers go on to pursue school leadership roles, like principals, and become a school administrator.
+Some teachers pursue school leadership roles, such as principal, and become school administrators.
 As a teacher, you may stay in the classroom, change the age group or subject you teach, or move into administration.
 There are many opportunities for variety and career growth in education.

 Degree Requirements for a Teaching Career